Chart Color Schemes

 Population growth drivers in Nunawading are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Nunawading's population is estimated at around 13,532.
-This reflects an increase of 1,119 people (9.0%) since the 2021 Census, which reported a population of 12,413 people.
-The change is inferred from the resident population of 13,230 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 197 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,663 persons per square kilometer, placing Nunawading in the upper quartile relative to national locations assessed by AreaSearch.
-Nunawading's 9.0% growth since the 2021 census exceeded the SA3 area (4.8%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.
+As per AreaSearch's analysis using ABS population updates and validated new addresses, the population of the suburb of Nunawading was estimated to be around 13,532 as of Feb 2026.
+This figure represents an increase of 1,119 people (9.0%) since the 2021 Census, which reported a population of 12,413 people.
+The change is inferred from AreaSearch's estimated resident population of 13,230 following examination of the latest ERP data release by the ABS in June 2024 and an additional 197 validated new addresses since the Census date.
+This results in a population density ratio of 2,663 persons per square kilometer, placing Nunawading in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 9.0% growth since the 2021 census exceeded both the SA3 area (4.8%) and the SA4 region, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth of national statistical areas is projected, with Nunawading expected to expand by 2,448 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.9% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth is projected for the suburb, with an expected expansion of 2,448 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.9% over the 17 years.

 Frequently Asked Questions - Population